 PENALTIES (CONTINUED) Penalties specific to X-Strut for Incorrect Floor Pattern.
-A 1.0 pt. deduction per infraction will be deducted from each judge's score by the Penalty judge. from a 100 pt.
+A 1.0 pt. deduction per infraction will be deducted from each judges score by the Penalty judge. from a 100 pt.
 Scale.
-1.0 pt. per infraction (Deducted from each Judges Score) NATIONS CUP IBTF - RESTRICTED CONTENT for Solo, 2 Baton, 3 Baton, Artistic Twirl and Artistic Pair disciplines A 1.0 pt. deduction per infraction from each judge's score by the Penalty judge.
+1.0 pt. per infraction (Deducted from each Judges Score) NATIONS CUP IBTF - RESTRICTED CONTENT for Solo, 2 Baton, 3 Baton, Artistic Twirl and Artistic Pair disciplines A 1.0 pt. deduction per infraction from each judges score by the Penalty judge.
 Tabulation converts the penalty from a 100 pt.
 Scale to a 10-point scale to normalize the penalty to 1.0 pt.
 1.0 pt. per infraction (Deducted from each Judges Score) NATIONS CUP WFNBTA - RESTRICTED CONTENT For Duet, and X- Strut disciplines A 10-point deduction per infraction per judge will be assessed for including material that violates the written content restrictions on a 100-point scale.
-10 pt.per infraction (Deducted from each Judges Score) NATIONS CUP RESTRICTED CONTENT DanceTwirl Team, Artistic Team, Twirl Team A 10-point deduction per infraction per judge for including material that violates the written content restrictions on a 100-point scale.
+10 pt.per infraction (Deducted from each Judges Score) NATIONS CUP RESTRICTED CONTENT - DanceTwirl Team, Twirl Team A 10-point deduction per infraction per judge for including material that violates the written content restrictions on a 100-point scale.
 10 pts.per infraction (Deducted from each Judges Score) WORLD CHAMPIONSHIP RESTRICTED CONTENT for Twirling Corps A 10-point deduction per infraction per judge will be assessed for including material that violates the written content restrictions on a 100-point scale.
 10 pts. per infraction (Deducted from each Judges Score) WORLD CHAMPIONSHIP RESTRICTED CONTENT for Artistic Group Corps ONLY A 10-point deduction per infraction from the gross score for including material that violates the written content restrictions on a 100-point scale.
 10 pts.per infraction (Deducted from the gross Score) ACROBATIC MOVES All levels NOTE for Clarification: December 2022 The penalty for executing more acrobatic moves than what is allowed in the rules for any discipline is considered a content restriction and will be assessed a 10-point penalty per judge on the 100-point scale and a 1.0 point penalty per judge on the 10-point scale.
 See 11.
-ACROBATIC CONTENT RESTRICTIONS COSTUME / FOOTWEAR / EQUIPMENT FAILURE - All Events The Technical Advisor or the Judges' Chair may stop the competition for reasons listed under the header on the Timing/Penalty Sheet LEAVING THE FLOOR - Unsportsmanlike Behavior Any athlete(s) leaving the floor, before or after the end of the music has been reached due to an unsportsmanlike attitude of disgust, anger, disappointment, unprofessionalism, etc. is cause for DISQUALIFICATION (NO score).
+ACROBATIC CONTENT RESTRICTIONS COSTUME / FOOTWEAR / EQUIPMENT FAILURE - All Events The Technical Advisor or the Judges' Chair may stop the competition for reasons listed under the header on the Timing/Penalty Sheet - LEAVING THE FLOOR - Unsportsmanlike Behavior Any athlete(s) leaving the floor, before or after the end of the music has been reached due to an unsportsmanlike attitude of disgust, anger, disappointment, unprofessionalism, etc. is cause for DISQUALIFICATION (NO score).
 The assessment of the technical/judges chairs as to which type of departure is taken should be their decision.
-DISQUALIFICATION (NO score) REGULATION OF BATON APPARATUS A 10-point deduction from each judges' score for non-conformance of using a standard Baton.
+DISQUALIFICATION (NO score) REGULATION OF BATON APPARATUS A 10-point deduction from each judges' score for non-conformance of using a standard baton.
 See Baton definition on page 22.
-1.0 point penalty per judge on the 10-point scale.
-10.0 point penalty per judge on the 100-point scale ROSIN, POWDER, CHALK OR LIQUIDS TO ABSORB MOISTURE ON HANDS The use of rosin, powders, chalk or other substances are permitted as long as they are not released onto the competition floor.
-The use of these substances must not become a danger for the following competing athletes.
-If any substance used on the hands leaves residue on the floor, a penalty will be assessed.
-Floor monitors will check the athletes' hands before entering the floor and if there are visible traces on the floor, the penalty will be applied. point penalty per judge on the 10-point scale.
-10.0 point penalty per judge on the 100-point scale
+10 pts.
+(Deducted from each Judges Score)

-COSTUME, FOOTWEAR & BATON GUIDELINES
+11. COSTUME, FOOTWEAR & BATON GUIDELINES

 Costume - There should be no restrictions on costume choice for any of the disciplines, bearing in mind this is a sport.
-The costumes should be respectable, and the safety of the performing athlete and other competitors must be taken into consideration when choosing costuming to perform in.
+The costumes should be respectable and the safety of the performing athlete and other competitors must be taken into consideration when choosing costuming to perform in.